 If you don’t feel comfortable talking to them (perhaps you are in arrears and prefer your parents didn’t know), try other relatives, parents of friends, a counselor at school, or… a bank.
 A considerate bank employee will want to establish a professional relationship and will walk you through the details of maintaining an account.
-(Just remember that credit cards are fiscal quicksand!)
+(Just remember that credit cards can be fiscal quicksand!)

-3. How to Handle Roommates
+3. How to Get Along with Roommates

 Living with other people can be a blast, but if it’s your first time, you may find yourself on a steep learning curve when it comes to human relations.
 The first trick to getting along with roommates is picking the right ones.

 First, don’t bet that “opposites attract.”
 If you’re a neat freak, you’ll want to find roommates who feel the same way.
 And if you’re not, you don’t want to live with someone who will be offended that you dog-ear your textbooks.

 Like any relationship, sharing a room requires consideration and compromise.
 Realize that you have to be aware of other peoples’ needs — and they should be aware of yours.
 Dividing up the chores; scheduling time in the kitchen, bathroom, etc.; and, most importantly, allowing an environment that’s conducive to study; are all essential to a successful living situation.